P0CC2

 Frequently asked questions

-The ECU uses a trim table to compensate for injector-to-injector variation.
-Max limit means the correction has hit the ceiling of what is allowed, indicating the injector deviation is too large for software to fix.
+The ECU uses a trim table to compensate for injector variation.
+Max limit means the positive correction has hit its ceiling, indicating the injector deviation is too large for software to fix.

 Can I clear P0CC2 and keep driving?

-Clearing the code will allow a re-learning attempt, but if the injector hardware is worn, the trim will return to maximum quickly and the code will return.
-The underlying injector should be tested.
+Clearing allows a re-learn attempt, but if the injector hardware is worn the trim returns to maximum quickly and the code recurs.
+The injector should be tested.

 Do I need to program a new injector after replacement?

 Yes.
-Direct-injection injectors typically carry an individual correction code that must be entered into the ECU after replacement so the learning algorithm starts from the correct baseline.
+Injectors carry an individual calibration code that must be entered into the ECU after replacement so the learning algorithm starts from the correct baseline.

 Is P0CC2 dangerous to ignore?